 If you decide a change a needed, what happens next?

 - Recruiting the right successor is crucial - Those who have stood down as CEO to become chairman of the company they started will tell you that recruiting the right successor is crucial.
 Given what is at stake, it should be professionally managed, based on a carefully-crafted job description and may take many months of painstaking interviewing to complete.
 Even those who approach it in this spirit admit to making mistakes.

 - Managing your own expectations - When the appointment is filled, the entrepreneur needs to manage their own expectations accordingly – and either back or sack their successor – with the need to adapt to your new role another key element in the transition process.

 - Opening a new and rewarding chapter - For those founders who feel the need for change, stepping up to chairman is not the only option.
 However, for many, it makes sense and opens a new and rewarding chapter in their business career.
 Taking a step back could be the best thing you ever do for you and your business.

 The Business Growth Programme (BGP) has been working with businesses that are planning for succession for over 30 years.
-Whether it is family succession, a newly appointed CEO or the whole senior team that have joined us, we have been able to assist with the development of a robust business growth plan.
+Whether it is family succession, a newly appointed CEO or maybe preparing the business for sale, we have been able to assist with the development of a robust business growth plan.
 Find out more.